Selling Probate and Inherited Real Estate

 I can assure that you’ll obtain the most money possible under your personal circumstances.
 Additionally, I will honor whatever pace and desires you need.

-Marketing a Probate Home For Sale When Selling in Phoenix, AZ
+Marketing a Probate or Inherited Home For Sale When Selling in Phoenix, AZ

 During a probate sale, the property marketing is just like any other property.
-When the local real estate agent is hired by executing a listing agreement, the home is marketed just as a traditional listing.
+When the local real estate agent is hired by executing a listing agreement, the home’s marketing becomes a traditional listing.

-Professional photography, virtual tours, email marketing, print marketing, Internet and social media advertising, open houses, private showings, neighborhood canvassing, networking with other agents are just a few of the marketing methods I use.
+Professional photography, virtual tours, email marketing, print marketing, Internet and social media advertising, open houses, private showings, neighborhood canvassing, networking with other agents are just a few of the marketing methods I use to sell homes in the Phoenix Metro neighborhoods.
 This will all help bring in the widest audience of buyers to the home.

 Appraised Value Versus Actual Value